 We intend to pursue potential opportunities to acquire suitable businesses in order to strengthen our competitiveness and market position.
 We will consider various factors including costs of acquisition, location, customer base, market share, technical know-how, production capacity, establishment of such target and the synergies expected to be generated.
 As at the Latest Practicable Date, we had not identified any merger or acquisition target.
 We believe such acquisition will enable us to expand to a broader production capacity and thus gaining from economies of scale.
 In addition, by pursuing suitable acquisition opportunities, we intend to seize the significant growth potential and increase our market share.
-Please refer to the section headed "Future Plans and [REDACTED] - Implementation Timeline - Acquisition of business" for further details on our plan.

 In addition, we plan to continue to deploy resources to expand to overseas market.
 For our Prestressed Materials Business, we aim to increase our export sales to countries such as Africa.
-For our Cable Business, during the Track Record Period, our overseas customers were mainly located in the Asian countries.
+For our Cable Business, during the Track Record Period, our overseas customers were mainly situated in the Asian countries.
 We will seek to explore more opportunities into countries globally by proactively tracking potential tender and maintaining good relationship with international industry players.
 In 2018, we have successfully secured new overseas projects in Turkey and Qatar, which extended our global reach.